 As I was shopping in the local supermarket, a new item caught my eye.
 I am in a very challenging phase of engaging in the Pescatarian lifestyle.
 The challenge is I am allergic to shellfish so that limits my options of protein intake so I may have to keep poultry as a once in a blue moon option along with protein shakes.
+I learned later on this year that I am allergic to dairy.
 Country Crock listened to its audience and came out with plant-based butter and honey I love it.
-Its delicious, rich, buttery, and not salty no pun intended.
+It’s delicious, rich, buttery, and not salty no pun intended.
 This is a win-win.
 It was on sale so I grabbed quite a few and I should’ve gone back to the supermarket to clean house.
-Its dairy free, plant based, and tastes superb!
-It does not get any better than this ladies and gentleman.
+It’s dairy-free, plant-based, and tastes superb!
+It does not get any better than this ladies and gentlemen.
 So, I decided to make some buttercream with it and the reviews were very very positive.
 I piped my buttercream onto my gourmet cupcakes along with fresh pineapples and strawberries.
 It was a hit.
 It gets better!
 I used it in my milk chocolate buttercream recipe and topped it with caramel sauce and sea salt.
 I took these to work for my staff and colleagues.
 Baby!
 I was getting reviews for 5 days straight.

 1 teaspoon of Meringue powder

 2 tablespoons of organic vanilla

 5 tablespoons of water (you may need more), coconut heavy cream, or Starbucks Dairy Free Caramel Macchiato creamer